coreyzev/url2png-email/README.md

 Especially useful if added to cron.

+Mostly just a placeholder for the working bits until I turn it into an actual module that can be run.

+---

 Edit your index.js for the variables you want to use.

 requires `mutt`.
 Run `mutt` once to set it up.